 Finland – Best places to see the Aurora Borealis in Finland

-Finland is, along with Norway, the most popular destination for seeing Northern Lights in Europe.
+Finland is, along with Norway, the most popular destination for seeing the Northern Lights in Europe.

 It offers a wide range of Northern Lights and winter activities and some of the best Northern Lights hotels in the world.

-The possibilities of seeing Northern Lights in Finland change drastically from the South to the North of the country.
-To increase your chances, the further north you go, the more likely, you’ll be to find the green lights.
+The chances of seeing the Northern Lights in Finland change drastically from the south to the north of the country.
+To increase your chances, the further north you go, the more likely you’ll be to see the green Lights.

-These would be the best places to see Northern Lights in Finland:
+These would be the best places to see the Northern Lights in Finland:

-- Rovaniemi: The capital of the Finnish Lapland is famous for being the official residence of Santa Claus but also for the common displays of Northern Lights.
+- Rovaniemi: The capital of Finnish Lapland is famous for being the official residence of Santa Claus but also for its frequent displays of Northern Lights.

-- Kakslauttanen: Further North and away from the light pollution, Kakslauttanen is the best bet for those who want to enjoy the magic of the Northern Lights from a transparent Igloo hotel.
+- Kakslauttanen: Further north and away from light pollution, Kakslauttanen is the best bet for those who want to enjoy the magic of the Northern Lights from a transparent Igloo hotel.

-- Ivalo: In the Finnish Northernmost region of Inari, the small village of Ivalo offers the opportunity of seeing the Aurora almost every single night as long as there are clear skies.
+- Ivalo: In the northernmost Finnish region of Inari, the small village of Ivalo offers the opportunity to see the Aurora almost every single night as long as there are clear skies.
 It’s colder than the other places to see the Aurora in Finland, but your chances will be higher.

-- Saariselkä: Further north, you can immerse in the Finnish wilderness in this mountain village where the rare thing is not seeing the Aurora when there are clear skies.
+- Saariselkä: Further north, you can immerse yourself in the Finnish wilderness in this mountain village, where it’s rare not to see the Aurora if there are clear skies.

 The most famous Aurora igloo-hotel in the world is located in Finland, and it’s called Kakslauttanen arctic resort.

-The Northern Lights Village, in Saariselkä, is also one of the best Northern Lights accommodations in Sweden; It’s a resort specifically aimed at seeing Northern Lights and offering more winter activities.
+The Northern Lights Village, in Saariselkä, is also one of the best Northern Lights accommodations in Sweden.
+It’s a resort specifically aimed at seeing the Northern Lights and it also offers other winter activities.

-Sweden – Where to go to see Northern Lights in Sweden
+Sweden – Where to go to see the Northern Lights in Sweden

 The Swedish Arctic region is also a very accessible and relatively easy place to see the Northern Lights.

-Same as Norway, it’s partially bathed by the Gulf stream and, therefore, temperatures aren’t as cold as in Alaska or Canada.
+Just like Norway, the Gulf Stream affects the climate and, therefore, temperatures aren’t as cold as in Alaska or Canada.

-- Jokkmokk: This small population is one of the most renowned places for chasing the Aurora.
+- Jokkmokk: This area with a small population is one of the most renowned places for chasing the Aurora.
 There are many lakes nearby, which are great to see the Northern Lights reflected in the water or the snow.

-- Kiruna: It’s the Northernmost biggest city in the Swedish Lapland, and there are plenty of services and lodging options.
-From there, you can take a tour into the wilderness to enjoy the lights.
+- Kiruna: It’s the biggest northernmost city in Swedish Lapland, and there are plenty of services and lodging options.
+From there, you can take a tour into the wilderness to enjoy the Lights.

 - Abisko: This small village right at the entrance of Abisko National Park is one of the best places to see the Aurora surrounded by nature in Sweden.

-This Northern Lights tour is probably the best bet for seeing the lights in Sweeden.
+This Northern Lights tour is probably your best bet for seeing the Lights in Sweeden.
 They’ll take you to the best areas near Kiruna and show you how to take the best pictures of the Aurora.

 Russia – Best places to see the Aurora in Russia

-Most of the Russian land is indeed remote and extremely cold, but some areas are more accessible and offer high chances for seeing the Aurora in Russia.
+Most Russian land is indeed remote and extremely cold, but some areas are more accessible and offer high chances for seeing the Aurora in Russia.

-The most accessible and best destinations for seeing Northern Lights in Russia spread towards the Northwest of the country, specifically around the Kola Peninsula.
+The most accessible and best destinations for seeing the Northern Lights in Russia are spread towards the northwest of the country, specifically around the Kola Peninsula.

-These are the best areas to see Northern Lights in Russia:
+These are the best areas to see the Northern Lights in Russia: